 In the last lesson, we talked about how your lifestyle and location will affect your van choice, and we also gave you some questions to start thinking about.
-In this lesson, we’ll talk about some of the most common types of vans out there and the pros and cons of each for van life.
+In this lesson, we’ll talk about some the best vans for van life and the pros and cons of each.

 We cover popular panel style vans such as the Mercedes Sprinter, Ford Transit, and Dodge Promaster, as well as the VW and budget-friendly cargo style vans.
-Whether you are looking for something budget-friendly, off-road capable, or a van with a lot of headspace, by the end of this blog post, you’ll have all of the details about the best vans for van life, so you can narrow down the options that will work for you.
+Whether you are looking for something budget-friendly, off-road capable, or a van with a lot of headspace, by the end of this blog post, you’ll have all of the details about the best vans to live in, so you can narrow down the options that will work for your lifestyle.

 In recent years, panel type vans have taken off as the van of choice among van lifers.
 These include the Mercedes Sprinter, the Ford Transit, and the Dodge Promaster.
 These have gained popularity for a few reasons.